How much does public liability insurance cost?

 Risk level

-As with all insurance, the cost of cover depends on the amount of risk that needs to be insured.
-If your business is high risk, you're more likely to need to claim, which means that the cost of your cover will be higher.
+Higher-risk businesses include those with more staff, clients or complicated work involved.
+If your business is high risk, you're more likely to need to claim, which means that the cost of your cover will likely be higher.

 Your industry

-If your business involves lots of interaction with the public, contractors, or suppliers - a restaurant, hotel or bar, for example - it's more likely to experience an incident leading to a claim, than a business which is fully online and has a very low level of interaction with the public.
+If your business involves lots of interaction with the public, contractors or suppliers, it's more likely to experience an incident leading to a claim.
+A restaurant, shop or bar, for example, is going to interact with the public more often than a business which is fully online.

 The size of your business